The GALAH Survey: Chemical tagging and chrono-chemodynamics of accreted halo stars with GALAH+ DR3 and $Gaia$ eDR3: Discussion

+Finally, we are interested in combining less-strict chemical with informative dynamical properties towards a chemodynamical selection.
+The literature is already rich in suggested selections (see Sec.~\ref{sec:selection_techniques}).
+Inspired by the promising analysis of eccentricity $e$ by \citet{Mackereth2019} and \citet{Naidu2020}, we assess the possible combination of this orbit parameter with chemical abundances.
+In Fig.~\ref{fig:NaFe_MgMn_Fe_H_ecc}, we plot our chemical selection plane [Na/Fe] vs. [Mg/Mn], but coloured by mean eccentricities (panel a) and coloured by mean [Fe/H] (panel b).
+We see a very sharp transition between typically low eccentricity stars (red colours in Fig.~\ref{fig:NaFe_MgMn_Fe_H_ecc}a) for the disk stars (black contours) and high eccentricities ($e > 0.6$) in the upper left quartile.
+From this figure, it also becomes evident that we are only selecting the low [Na/Fe] stars (orange contours showing the chemically selected stars) of the high eccentricity stars.
+We remind ourselves that \citet{Mackereth2019} found $\sim 2/3$ of nearby halo stars have $e > 0.8$, and \citet{Naidu2020} selected stars based on their high eccentricities with $e > 0.7$.
 Which values of eccentricity should now be favoured?
 Whilst we stress that finding the best chemodynamic selection is beyond the scope of this paper, a first look at the distribution of chemical parameters as a function of eccentricity $e$, see Fig.~\ref{fig:nafe_e}, can inform future studies.
 Here, we see clear overdensities around $e \ll 0.5$ and $e \gg 0.8$.
 The latter also coincides with the position of our dynamically identified GSE stars (red contours).
 To allow the comparison with different chemical abundances, we plot [Fe/H], the selection of low- and high-$\alpha$ stars by \citet{Naidu2020} - similar to the cut by \citet{Nissen2010} - and [Na/Fe] in the different panels.
 Depending on what a certain survey is able to measure, it thus could be explored to combine eccentricity with any of these combinations.
 Fig.~\ref{fig:nafe_e}c also suggests, that already upper limits on [Na/Fe], like $\mathrm{[Na/Fe]} \not> 0$, could suffice to select accreted stars and overcome detection limits.
 We thus suggest to further assess the combination of abundance limits - such as $\mathrm{[Na/Fe]} \not> 0$ or $\mathrm{[Al/Fe]} \not> 0$ - with orbit limits - such as $e > 0.7$ as suggested by \citet{Mackereth2019} and \citet{Naidu2020}.